TheAlienDrew/Unofficial-Sticky-Notes/README.md

 * No ADs (for obvious reasons)
 * Open-source! https://github.com/TheAlienDrew/Unofficial-Sticky-Notes

 To activate the dark theme, press the volume down key.
 To go back to the light theme, press the volume up key.
-Or if you can't use the volume keys, you can press the back button to toggle through them.

-Theme changes are located at https://userstyles.org/styles/170362/microsoft-sticky-notes-dark-theme
+Theme changes are located at https://userstyles.org/styles/170362/microsoft-sticky-notes-dark-mode

+* If the app doesn't appear to be loading correctly, please make sure that you have Android System WebView installed and up-to-date.
+You can get it at https://play.google.com/store/apps/details?id=com.google.android.webview